Stijn Schaars: Sporting CP

 Schaars signed for the Portuguese side Sporting CP on 16 June 2011 on a transfer worth 850,000 euros.
 He was one of many new players bought by Luís Godinho Lopes under the management of Domingos Paciência who also bought other foreign players like Alberto Rodríguez, André Carrillo, Elias Trindade, Fabián Rinaudo, Oguchi Onyewu and Ricky van Wolfswinkel.

 Under the management of Domingos Paciência and later on in the season Ricardo Sá Pinto he was a regular in Sporting's season.
 He scored his first goal for the club in a 3–2 away win against Rio Ave.
 The following matchday, Schaars scored his first goal at Estádio José de Alvalade.
 He opened the scoresheet in Sporting's 3–0 home win against Vitória de Setúbal.
 Following excellent displays during his first few months with Sporting, he attracted interest from several big European clubs of which included Barcelona and Olympique de Marseille.
 Despite Sporting having a disappointing domestic club finish where they finished behind FC Porto, Benfica and Braga in the 2011–12 Primeira Liga, Schaars played a pivotal role in Sporting's cup competitions.
 He helped Sporting reach the 2011–12 UEFA Europa League semi final stage where they lost to Athletic Bilbao, 4–3 on aggregate.
 Schaars was also part of the side that reached the 2012 Taça de Portugal Final where they lost to Académica de Coimbra, 1–0.
 Following the 2011–12 season, he was linked with a move to Premier League side Fulham.

 Following the start of the 2012–13 Primeira Liga, he suffered an injury, for which he received surgery, which led him to miss several league, cup and European games.
 Schaars returned in Sporting's European away game to Videoton FC on 4 October 2012.

 PSV

 On 13 July 2013, it was announced that Schaars returned to the Eredivisie by making a transfer to PSV.
 PSV paid €1.6 million for both Schaars and his teammate Santiago Arias.

-SC Heerenveen
+Heerenveen

-After his contract was not renewed at PSV, Schaars joined SC Heerenveen in July 2016.
+After his contract was not renewed at PSV, Schaars joined Heerenveen in July 2016.